 Prof. Kofler describes five stages (M1 to M4, with sub-forms):

-Important for practice: 72% to 90% of all Mortellaro lesions can be detected in the milking parlor β with good lighting and a simple angled mirror.
+Important for practice: 72% to 90% of all Mortellaro lesions can be detected already in the milking parlor β with good lighting and a simple angled mirror.

-What really helps β veterinary correct
+What really helps β veterinarily correct

 Prof. Kofler is unequivocal:

 For individual animal treatment, Prof. Kofler primarily recommends local therapies β tetracycline spray (= antibiotic spray), salicylic acid paste, or non-antibiotic pastes and gels based on organic acids and essential oils.
-Treatment must always begin with thorough cleaning of the hoof.
+Treatment must always begin with thorough cleaning of the claw.

 The lime bath β so simple, so effective